tomirgang/eh21_maintainable_linux/examples/minimal_image/yocto/README.md

 # Yocto minimal QEMU image

-We will 2 minimal Yocto images.
+We will build two minimal Yocto images.
 One will be with systemd one with without

 ## Image with systemd
 ### Prepare the build